 2. LifeRing Secular Recovery

-The main goal of LifeRing is to help the sober person living inside every addict who is perpetually fighting to get free.
-The emphasis is on individuals developing their own recovery tools and approach that suits them, recognizing each person’s individuality and strength.
-In addition, by connecting with other addicts, each person can learn from the other and gain strength for themselves.
-LifeRing offers in-person meetings in the United States, Canada and other selected countries as well as online meetings for members across the globe.
+The main goal of LifeRing is to help the sober person living inside every person who has an addiction and who is perpetually fighting to get free.
+The emphasis is on individuals developing their own recovery tools and approaches that suit them, recognizing each person’s individuality and strength.
+Also, by connecting with other addicts, each person can learn from the other and gain strength for themselves.
+LifeRing offers in-person meetings in the United States, Canada, and other selected countries and online meetings for members worldwide.

 Who it appeals to: Individuals who believe in their own personal power to overcome their addiction and/or would rather attend a non-religious based meeting for mutual support.